WesternFriend/westernfriend.org/docs/CONTRIBUTING.md

 ## Development

+The following sections will guide you through a minimal development setup.

+### Prerequisites

 This project is built with [Python](https://www.python.org/), [Django](https://www.djangoproject.com/), and [Wagtail CMS](https://wagtail.io/).
 We now use [Poetry](https://python-poetry.org/) for dependency / virtual environment management.

+### Install

 After [installing Poetry](https://python-poetry.org/docs/#installation), you can set up a development environment with the following steps:

 1. clone this repository
    - `git clone git@github.com:WesternFriend/WF-website.git`